ufo2mstar/ufo2mstar.github.io/_posts/2018-01-24-reco_cs_fundamentals.md

 # Pre Script

 One revelation that I seem to have forgotten from college was that
-> Programming is like chess.
-Most of the problems I am trying to solve have been solved by someone already!
+> Programming is like the game of Chess.
+Most of the problems you are trying to solve have probably been solved by someone already!
-It is upto me to recognize patterns, identify the sub-problems solutions and piece things to gether, block by block..
+It is upto me to recognize patterns, identify the sub-problems solutions and piece things together, block by block..

 In order to do that, you need to:
 1. learn about as many solutions existing out there as possible